🗓️ 31102024 1524

 Summaries

-What: Pre-calculated percentiles computed client-side using prometheus_summary_streaming
+What: Pre-calculated percentiles computed client-side using streaming quantile estimation

 When to Use: Single instance metrics where you know required percentiles upfront